aaronkik/aws-sso-account-organiser/README.md

   npm run build
 ```

-Which will create an output to the `dist` folder which you can use to import the extension to your browser.
+Which will create an output to the root of the project under the `dist` folder which you can use to import the extension to your browser of choice.

+## Tech Stack

+- React
+- TypeScript
+- Tailwind CSS
+- Vite
+- Vitest

+## Acknowledgements

+- Background script inspired by - <https://github.com/axeleroy/aws-sso-auto-expand-accounts>